rfo909/CFT/README.md

 So even with only some 30 global functions, the system library consists of *500+ member functions*, spread out across 80+ object types.

+(Note: these are Java class names, and are included only to give an idea of the types of objects in CFT)

 ```
+CodeStats:AllObjects

 ObjDate
 DDWorld
 DDLineBrush